MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-push-notifications.md

 >
 > Microsoft doesn't provide support for this preview feature.
 Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
 Preview features aren’t meant for production use, especially to process personal data or other data that are subject to legal or regulatory compliance requirements.

 Push notifications are messages sent to customers who have installed your mobile app.
+Push messages allow you to quickly convey offers, messages, or other information directly to users of your app.

-You can send these messages as part of real-time journeys, similar to other outbound messages like SMS.
+You can send push messages as part of real-time journeys, similar to other outbound messages like SMS.

 ## Create a mobile app configuration